People With Albinism Communities Program – Tanzania

 The second step will be to train people with albinism to build rainwater catchment systems/Ferro-cement tanks.
 First, we will train and equip two teams to fabricate interlocking bricks, which will be used for the foundations of the catchments (and for the MicroFlush toilets – see below.)
 The bricks can also be sold into the community to assist with housing needs.
 Then we will train two teams of people with albinism to build the catchment systems.
 The newly available water will substantially reduce the ‘long walk to water’ for many people with albinism and hence eliminate they’re being hunted in the process, while at the same providing employment and a path to self-sufficiency.
 Water can also be sold, increasing economic opportunity.

 The third stage will be teaching people with albinism to build MicroFlush toilets.
-MicroFlush toilets are simple, very inexpensive, composting toilets, making use of worms, and requiring only one-quarter cup of water peruse.
+MicroFlush toilets are simple, very inexpensive, composting toilets, that make use of worms, and require an only one-quarter cup of water peruse.
 They do not have to be mucked out for two-and-a-half years and are very simple to fabricate.
 Two more businesses will be created.